Live Dealer European Roulette

 You’ll hear so-called experts bandy about progressive bet techniques like the Martingale, Labouchere, D’Alembert, and Fibonacci, suggesting one or the other is best.
 They make things more technical sounding by discussing the Anti-Martingale, Anti-Labouchere, and so on.
 Let’s take a look at the most popular of these to discuss why you should avoid them all.

 The Martingale Technique

-The Martingale technique is the oldest betting pattern in roulette.
+The Martingale technique is the oldest betting pattern used in online roulette real money games.
 It was invented in the 18th century and has been used by generations of gamblers ever since.
 The Martingale calls for doubling the wager after a losing spin.

 At first glance, the Martingale has the appearance of a can’t miss scheme.
 If you bet $10 and lose, then you bet $20.
 If you win, then you win $10 in that set of wagers.
 If you lose the $20 bet, then you wager $40.
 Do the math and you’ll notice if you win, that you’ve wagered $30 in all and won $40.